 You can also include the cost of traveling to the new location for yourself and other members of your household.
 If you drive to the new location in a personal vehicle, you can include the actual cost of oil, gasoline, parking fees and highway tolls.
-In lieu of using the actual cost of gasoline and oil, the IRS permits you to calculate those costs using the standard mileage rate.
+In lieu of using the actual cost of gasoline and oil, the IRS permits you to calculate those costs using the annual standard mileage rate for moving.
 For long-distance moves, you can deduct the cost of airline and train tickets.

 The moving expense deduction is one of the few tax deductions you can claim before knowing whether you satisfy the requirements.
 As a result of the time test’s 12-month period, most taxpayers cannot satisfy the time test until the following tax year.
 However, the IRS allows you to claim the deduction in the year you move.